TomasRoj/why-do-i-make/README.md

 Kryštof Montilla - As a creators ...
 We have power to make entire worlds.
 In my case ...
 Worlds of Tools.
 We are not just problem solvers.
 Ones and zeros ...
 That's our building blocks of living!

 Jordi Chin - I just love writing all the functions, variables and especially arrays (I just love them <3)

+## Sharing

+Due to my very limited area of people I can contact to accept this challenge and contribute, I would be very thankful if you will share this repo so even more people can join.
+Thanks 🎉🙌